 We designed Ellevest’s Save account to check all the boxes for your emergency fund, plus a few more.
 Your banking accounts at Ellevest are insured by the FDIC and accessible anytime.
 Your Save account is also separate from your Ellevest Spend account.
 That can help you resist the urge to tap into your savings for non-emergencies — but it also means you can make a quick (and free) transfer between accounts whenever an emergency arises.
 You can also turn on Roundup, so that every time you swipe your debit card, the change goes into your emergency fund.

 How to decide whether to use your emergency fund

 Definitely an emergency: Anything unexpected that you absolutely must pay for.
+You lose your job.
+You have unexpected medical bills.
 Your water heater breaks.
 You have to travel to see a sick loved one.

 Definitely not an emergency: Things you want but don’t really need, or things that you could save up for.
 Think last-minute vacation plans or your annual insurance premiums.

 But there’s also a gray area, and that’s different for everyone — here’s our best advice to help you decide what is and isn’t an emergency for you.